 This bridge pickup is based on the original DiMarzio Super Distortion, trimmed down to fit on a Stratocaster without any modification.
 It has 4-conductor wiring that lets you choose between parallel or split-coil modes and uses a ceramic magnet for ultimate power output.
 This is a pickup (see full specs) designed for crunchy distortion, and is best utilized by guitarists in the metal and hard rock styles.
 The tone is a bit brighter than a traditional humbucker, though still warmer than a single-coil, a nice middle-ground if you want some warmth but still like your highs to shimmer.
 Hands down, these are among the best humbuckers for Strat on the market.

-The L250 humbuckers from Bill Lawrence are a fantastic value, letting you upgrade your pickups for just over $50.
+The L500 humbuckers from Bill Lawrence are a fantastic value, letting you upgrade your pickups for a song.
 The classic design is relatively unchanged from the pickups of the 1960s.
 Like the DiMarzio, these are great for overdrive tones, giving you a lot of grit and power, but these also work great when you’re playing clean, letting you get glassy, transparent sound out of your Stratocaster.
 These pickups have been prized for the breadth and clarity of the sound since their original release, and continue to deliver it consistently with the modern models—easily one of the best Strat pickups period.

 Traditional humbuckers have different dimensions than single-coil pickups and are routed differently into the guitar.
 A Stratocaster can be altered to use the same humbuckers that would go on a Les Paul, for example, but these modifications can be costly and sometimes cause damage to the structure of the instrument.